Patrick Moylett: Revolutionary Period

 With Harry Boland in the United States with Éamon de Valera, Moylett succeeded him as president of the Irish Republican Brotherhood and, in October 1920, he was selected to go to London as the personal envoy of Arthur Griffith.
 During the next several months, Moylett was involved in secret discussions with British government officials on the recognition of Dáil Éireann, a general amnesty for members of the Irish Republican Army and the organisation of a peace conference to end hostilities between both parties.

 He was assisted by John Steele, the London editor of the Chicago Tribune, who helped him contact high-level members of the British Foreign Office.
 One of these officials, in particular C.J.
 Phillps, had frequent meetings with him.
+Discussions centered on the possibility of an armistice and amnesty in Ireland with the hope for a settlement in which a national Parliament would be established with safeguards for Unionists of Ulster.
 These meetings were later attended by H. A. L. Fisher, the Minister of Education and one of the most outspoken opponents of unauthorised reprisals against the Irish civilian population by the British government.
 One of the main points Fisher expressed to Moylett was the necessity of Sinn Féin to compromise on its demands for a free and united republic.
 His efforts were hindered however, both to the slow and confused pace of the peace negotiations as well as the regularly occurring violence in Ireland, most especially the Bloody Sunday incident on 21 November 1920, which happened whilst he was in London speaking with members of the cabinet.

 During the Irish Civil War, although a supporter of the Anglo-Irish Treaty, he chose not to participate in the Free State government party which he viewed as an amalgam of Unionists and the old Irish Party.
 In 1926 he a founding member of the Clann Éireann Party and became an early advocate of the withholding of land annuities.